General Notes

 - Full Service Participant

-- Self-Managed: A DFI that has elected to enroll in the Exception Resolution Service as a full service participant can initiate, receive, read and respond to ACH exception cases, download reports of outstanding ACH exception cases and view a 13-month archive of all inbound and outbound ACH exception messages
+- A financial institution that is enrolled in the Exception Resolution Service as a full service participant can initiate, receive, read and respond to, and close exception cases, download reports of outstanding exception cases and view a 13-month archive of all inbound and outbound exception messages

 - Partial Service Participant

-- DFIs with this service role can receive, read and respond to an ACH exception case, download reports of outstanding ACH exception cases and view a 13-month archive of all inbound and outbound ACH exception messages; they cannot initiate an exception case
+- A financial institution that is enrolled in the Exception Resolution Service as a partial service participant can receive, read and respond to an exception case, download reports of outstanding exception cases and view a 13-month archive of all inbound and outbound exception messages; they cannot initiate an exception case

 - Offline Service Participant

-- A DFI enrolled in FedACH Origination and Receipt may designate the Federal Reserve Banks as an authorized user to access and use the functionality of the application on behalf of the offline participant (the Federal Reserve Banks do not assume any rights or responsibilities of the ODFI or RDFI for these cases)
+- For ACH exceptions only, a financial institution that is enrolled in FedACH Origination and Receipt may designate the Federal Reserve Banks as an authorized user to access and use the functionality of the Exception Resolution Service application on behalf of the offline service participant

 - Full Service Participant

-- ACH Exception Case Status indicates the status of the message.
+- Exception Case Status indicates the status of the message.
 Case statuses are noted below:

 - Cancelled – The message was cancelled